junliliu1/wine_quality_predictor/README.md

 quarto render reports/wine_quality_predictor_report.qmd --to pdf
 ```

-You can find the generated files in the results/ folder.
+The output HTML file `(wine_quality_predictor_report.html)` will appear in the `reports/` folder.
-To view the report, copy the path to either the HTML or PDF file and open it in your browser.
+To view the report correctly (with all images), open the reports/ folder on your local machine, copy the file path of the generated HTML report, and paste it into your browser.

 ### Script Details